 Reflecting and Thinking

 Luke 6 has three major sections.
 Jesus' identity as the Lord of the Sabbath is central to a controversy with the Jews; Jesus chooses the Twelve; and Jesus preaches an extended sermon.
 Luke's Sermon on the Plain has many obvious parallels to Matthew's Sermon on the Mount (Matthew 5-7) and almost certainly refers to the same event.
-Jesus stood on a level place, perhaps a mountain plateau, which would satisfy any perceived discrepancy between the "plain" and the mountain.
+Jesus stood on a level place, perhaps a mountain plateau or a flat overlook.
+These options would satisfy any perceived discrepancy between the "plain" and the "mount."
 Of course, there also exists the possibility that Jesus gave similar sermons on different occasions, as still happens with preachers today.
 The crowds have been attracted by his power, and the sermon in Luke begins with contrasting blessings and woes.
-The woes are a point by point answer to the blessings.
+The woes are point by point answers that correspond to the blessings.

-What strikes you about the areas Jesus addresses in these short series of blessings and woes?
-If you had to paraphrase it in entirely different words, what parallel concepts would you use?
-What common themes can you identify?
+What strikes you about the subjeccts Jesus addresses in this short series of blessings and woes?
+If you had to paraphrase the sermon in entirely different words, what parallel concepts would you use?
+What themes or common subjects can you identify?
 Or is this merely a miscellaneous series of topics?
-How would we apply this teaching of Jesus in our lives each day?
+How can we apply this teaching of Jesus in our lives each day?

 Father God, we want to be your followers.
 We want to recognize you clearly, to walk closely, to understand your will and way, and to participate in your work.
 Give us wisdom.
 In the name of Jesus, Amen.